charliemitchell/glad/README.md

     GET: [{
         path: '/users',         // <--- what url does this entry match
         action: 'getUserList',  // <--- what controller method should handle this request
-        policy: 'authenticated' // <--- what poily applies to this route },{
+        policy: 'authenticated' // <--- what policy applies to this route },{
         path: '/users/:id',
         action: 'getUserById',